Rock Your Resume

 5 Tips to Capture Recruiters' Attention Quickly

 Resumes should be no longer than two pages.
-Even if you have a lot of experience, you should generally leave off roles past 10 years, and make sure the role descriptions contain only 5-6 well written bullets of your biggest achievements or responsibilities.
-Going any longer than 2 pages will ensure your entire resume isn’t reviewed and will also stand out as a red flag on efficiency.
+Even if you have a lot of experience, you should generally leave off roles past 10 years, and make sure the role descriptions contain only 5 to 6 well-written bullets of your biggest achievements or responsibilities.
+Going any longer than two pages will ensure your entire resume isn’t reviewed and will also stand out as a red flag on efficiency.

 Include information that is relevant to the job you’re applying to as well.
 If you’re searching for a management position, and have little to no management experience, make sure to include a bullet (likely at the top) highlighting a mentorship or coach aspect of your last role.
 It’s important to tailor a bit to the role you’re applying to, especially if you have a wealth of experience or have a bit of a broad background, having done lots of things.